 - Next turn off the heat, add arugula and stir until slightly wilted.
 Try the rice and add more salt or pepper to taste.

-- In the same pan (I didn’t clean it to keep some flavors), add shrimp, stock and EVOO.
+- In the same pan (no need to wipe down), add shrimp, stock and EVOO.
 Sprinkle with salt and pepper.
-Stir and cook for 2-3 minutes, until shrimp is bright, beautiful and pink.
+Stir and cook for 2-3 minutes, until shrimp is bright and pink.